 Type 1 Diabetes Research

-Although Type 1 diabetes (T1D) can be diagnosed at any age, it is one of the most common chronic diseases of childhood1.
-The UF Health Diabetes Institute aims to predict, prevent, reverse, and treat individuals with this disease.
-UF research helped lay the groundwork to project the estimated national burden of type 1 diabetes at a figure of $14.4–14.9 billion annually2.
-And UF College of Medicine researchers discovered a way to test for insulin-dependent diabetes years before symptoms appear.
-Learn about other University of Florida Firsts in T1D.
+Although type 1 diabetes can be diagnosed at any age, it is one of the most common chronic diseases of childhood.
+The UF Diabetes Institute is recognized internationally as one of the leading centers investigating the natural history, prediction, and prevention of this disease.
+UF researchers have discovered a way to test for insulin-dependent diabetes years before symptoms appear, and helped lay the groundwork to project the estimated national burden of type 1 diabetes at a figure of $14.4–14.9 billion annually.
+Learn more.

-Our approach to understanding the development of T1D is backed by an emphasis that the disease begins long before symptomatic onset.
-Research targets 5 areas: identifying individuals at risk, pre-diabetes, newly diagnosed, established diabetes and reducing complications following onset.
-Together, they encompass a multifaceted approach to understanding type 1 diabetes; giving prospects for an improved future for individuals with this disease.
+Our approach to type 1 diabetes research is backed by an emphasis that the disease begins long before symptomatic onset.
+UF research targets five areas: identifying at risk, pre-diabetes, newly diagnosed, established diabetes and reducing complications following onset.
+Together, these approaches encompass a interdisciplinary method to understanding the disease; giving prospects for an improved future for all.

 Identify At Risk

 Precipitating events leading to development of type 1 diabetes may occur very early.
 Previous studies, including many emanating from the University of Florida, have demonstrated that individuals with this disease display a number of immunological abnormalities.
 The contribution of specific genes to this process, as well as an understanding of interactions between specialized cells and molecules of the innate and adaptive immune systems that lead to type 1 diabetes, however, remains unclear.

 - Genetics- Patrick Concannon, Clayton Matthews, John Driver